Summit Series: Game six

+The Slash

 During game six, Valeri Kharlamov was targeted by Team Canada for attention.
 According to Conacher, "every time they get a chance, they're taking him for a rough ride along the boards."
 Kharlamov was the target of numerous body checks by Brad Park.
 Things started to heat up in the second period.
 Kharlamov had knocked down Bobby Clarke, who in retaliation rubbed Kharlamov's face with his glove to raise Kharlamov's temper, and the two exchanged punches.
 Bergman then stepped in and bumped into Kharlamov and harassed him all the way back to the bench.
 Peter Mahovlich later elbowed Kharlamov, who retaliated by dumping Mahovlich to the ice.
 Later, Clarke raced down the ice to catch a streaking Kharlamov and deliberately slashed Kharlamov's already sore ankle, injuring it and according to reports, fracturing it.
 Kharlamov skated over to the Canadians' bench and yelled at them before limping off the ice to the dressing room.
 The referees handed Clarke a minor penalty for slashing and an additional 10-minute misconduct penalty.
 Later, with Clarke still serving the misconduct, the referees also gave Dennis Hull a slashing penalty, during which Yakushev scored.
 Despite his injured ankle, Kharlamov returned to play and very nearly scored on a power play later in the second period.
 The Soviets' Mikhailov exacted his own retribution, kicking Bergman hard enough to cut his leg through his shin pads.